Considerations for converting balances and/or summary activity

 If you did not have a comprehensive conversion from your previous application, you will need to enter Beginning Balances for your asset, liability, net asset, and dedicated accounts.

-NOTE: Using the Process → Other Processes → Beginning balances does not allow entry of income and expense accounts.
+NOTE: Using the Process → Other Processes → Beginning balances do not allow entry of income and expense accounts.

 We recommend you take the Statement of Financial Position (i.e., Balance Sheet) as of the last day of your previous fiscal year from your previous application and use this as your base when entering beginning balances.